 Why Learn Docker?

-Docker for the absolute beginner is easy to catch and learn.
+5. Easy to Learn: Docker tutorial the beginner is easy to catch and learn.
 Whether you are learning it for your development, operation, or infrastructure needs, Docker is pretty simple.

 Who Should Learn Docker?